LexferRam/ReactJS-typescript/README.md

 It takes a reducer-function and an initial state as arguments and returns a tuple of a new state and a dispatch function.

+In Redux, a reducer is a pure function that takes an action and the previous state of the application and returns the new state.
+The action describes what happened and it is the reducer's job to return the new state based on that action.

 ```javascript
 import { useReducer } from 'react'
 import axios from 'axios'